NawarAli1912/EStore.API/README.md

 ### Installation

-1. Clone the repository.
+1. **Clone the repository.**
-2. Configure the database connection in `appsettings.json`.
+2. **Configure the database connection in `appsettings.json`.**
-3. Run the database migrations using `dotnet ef database update`.
+3. **Run database migrations using `dotnet ef database update`.**
-4. Start the Elasticsearch server.
+4. **Start the Elasticsearch server.**
+5. **Configure AWS S3 settings for product images.**
+   - **AWS S3 Configuration:**
+     - Make sure you have an AWS account and access to the S3 service.
+     - Configure your AWS credentials on your machine.
+     - Since this project is currently set up to use AWS services with the root user, ensure that you are using the appropriate credentials on your local machine.
-5. Start the application using `dotnet run`.
+6. **Start the application using `dotnet run`.**

 ### Usage

 - Ensure Elasticsearch is running.
-- Explore the API documentation to understand available endpoints and their functionalities.
+- Explore the API Endpoints to understand available endpoints and their functionalities.

 ### Syncing Database and Elasticsearch